Dokin vs Zapier for Notion to Google Sheets

 Consider a third option: Sync2Sheets

-For continuous Notion-to-Sheets mirroring specifically, a purpose-built tool outperforms both.
-Sync2Sheets handles the whole database as one unit (no per-Zap maintenance), runs in real time via Notion's official webhooks (faster than Dokin's polling), and has flat monthly pricing (no task-metering surprises at scale).
+For continuous 2-way Notion-to-Sheets sync specifically, a purpose-built tool outperforms both.
+Sync2Sheets handles the whole database as one unit (no per-Zap maintenance), runs in real time in both directions via Notion's official webhooks and Google Drive events (faster than Dokin's polling), and has flat monthly pricing (no task-metering surprises at scale).
 Starts at $12/month.
 You can still keep Zapier for the glue automations where it shines.

 Frequently asked questions